 Satisfaction with and importance of information within hospital discharge summaries

-Dr Carl Mahfouz, Prof Andrew Bonney, A/Prof Judy Mullan, Ms Bridget Dijkmans-Hadley, Dr Warren Rich
+Dr Carl Mahfouz, Prof Andrew Bonney, Prof Judy Mullan, Ms Bridget Dijkmans-Hadley, Dr Warren Rich

 The aim of this study was to develop a discharge summary assessment tool to explore the attitudes of General Practitioners (GPs) to hospital discharge summaries and to pilot the tool to measure the satisfaction of GPs with components of the discharge summaries in comparison with the importance of those components to patient care.

-A literature review were used to develop the tool.
+A literature review helped to inform the development of the tool.
 Each item was presented in a 5-point likert-style format; ranging from very unimportant to very important and very unsatisfied to very satisfied for each set respectively.
 An open response section collected respondents’ additional written comments.

 GPs rated core clinical and management data as the most important features of discharge summaries.
 The top three elements ranked important or very important were: reason for admission to hospital; list of diagnoses on discharge and reasons for medication change.

 GPs were most frequently unsatisfied with the changes in medication component.
 Other top-ranked unsatisfied/very unsatisfied items were prioritisation of pathology results and efficiency of the format of the discharge summary.